Engee documentation

 print( string(s[1])[1:200], "..." )

-...
-Indeed, a ReLU-activated neural network can be rewritten as a large piecewise linear function.
+We see a lot ifelse..
+Indeed, a neural network with ReLU activation can be rewritten as a large piecewise linear function.

-Let's save the code to a .jl file¶
+Save the code to a file.jl

-, but only at the absolute address.
-But you will always need to keep this code file in the model folder.
-There is another way - put the code and mask inside the Engee Function
+If we put the code in a text file, then it can be included in the block.
+Engee Function through the command include(), **but only at the absolute address **.
+However, you will always need to store this code file in the folder with the model.
+There is another way to put the code and mask inside the block.
+Engee Function and make the component self-sufficient.

 open("$(@__DIR__)/neural_net_code.jl", "w") do f